ysquare/screenshot_ahk2/README.md

 # screenshot_ahk2
-A simple functioning screenshot script working with the AHKv2
+A simple functioning screenshot script working with AHKv2

 ## Introduction
 My little practice to implement screenshot application on AHKv2.
 Tested to work on AHK v2.0.2.